edgeryders/dynalist_companion/README.md

 When you finished the basic installation, you can already use the software for testing and development:

-* Fire up your development web application for testing purposes: `python app.py`
+* Fire up your development web application for testing purposes: `python3.6 app.py`
 * Use it by visiting this URL in your browser: `http://127.0.0.1:8080`
-* To send notifications in realtime, start `notify.py` in a separate process and keep it running: `python notify.py`
+* To process and send notifications *once*, run: `python3.6 notify.py`

-When you also finished the installation steps for the production environment, the application will be publicly accessible on the Internet.
+When you also finished the installation steps for the production environment, the application will be publicly accessible on the Internet and send notifications regularly using `cron`.